 Nowadays it is one of the most asking questions on different forums such as GSG Forum.
 Normally German embassy or consulate doesn’t demand the second-year blocked account.
 But according to my personal experience, they ask for a second-year blocked account when students don’t show their finances properly.
 How?

-Because she forgets about other expenses such as tuition fee, semester fee, and expenses of the second year.
-She thinks that she will get a study visa by showing only one-year expenses in a blocked account.
+Because she forgets about other expenses such as tuition fees, semester fees, and expenses of the second year.
+She thinks that she will get a study visa by showing only one year’s expenses in a blocked account.
 But visa officers think differently and want to ensure that she completes her degree without depending on the german society.
 That is the reason why they ask for the second-year blocked account.

 Now I will give you a tip on how you can avoid showing a second-year blocked account.
 Always show your finances according to this tip and 100% embassy will not ask for a second-year blocked account.